-Aluminum wheels require careful wash down maintenance and are not warranted against surface corrosion.
+NOTICE Aluminum wheels require careful a warranted against surface corrosion.
+Aluminum wheels require careful wash down maintenance and are not

 Next, fully retract the jack into the full up position and latch.
 Connect the safety chains to the connection points on your tow vehicle hitch.